project-open-data/project-open-data.github.io/schema.md

 APIs allow developers (both internal to the agency and the public) to dynamically query a dataset.
 For example, a dataset [of farmers markets](https://explore.data.gov/Agriculture/Farmers-Markets-Geographic-Data/wfna-38ey) may be made available for download as a single file (e.g., a CSV), or may be made available to developers as an API, such that a developer could provide the agency with a ZIP Code, and retrieve a list of farmers markets in that area.

-The catalog file should list all of an agency's datasets that can be made public, regardless of form -- this includes raw datasets and APIs.
+The catalog file should list all of an agency’s datasets that can be made public, regardless of form -- this includes raw datasets and APIs.
 Use **Endpoint** to indicate which datasets offer dynamic APIs (see below for more information on Common Core and Extensional metadata elements).

 Metadata File Format --  JSON
 ---------------------------------------
-The [Implemention Guidance](http://project-open-data.github.io/implementation-guide/) available as a part of Project Open Data describes Agency requirements for the development of metadata as per the Open Data Policy.
+The [Implementation Guidance](http://project-open-data.github.io/implementation-guide/) available as a part of Project Open Data describes Agency requirements for the development of metadata as per the Open Data Policy.
 A quick primer on the file format involved:

 [JSON](http://www.json.org) is a lightweight data-exchange format that is very easy to read, parse and generate.
 Based on a subset of the JavaScript programming language, JSON is a text format that is optimized for data interchange.
 JSON is built on two structures: (1) a collection of name/value pairs; and (2) an ordered list of values.